iraikov/chicken-tabular/README.md

 - Argument `COLUMN-WIDTHS` specifies column widths  which will be used if `DELIMITER` is not specified (default: none).
 - Argument `RETURN-NAMES` specifies that each returned record will have the form of an alist with column name and value pairs.
 If `COLUMN-NAMES` is the symbol 'headers then the first line of the input will be used to infer the column names.
 If `COLUMN-NAMES` is not provided, the column index will be used as key instead.

-<procedure>reader*:: INPUT [DELIMITER: #\,] [EOL: "\n"] [COMMENT-CHAR: #f]
-[NA: #f] [COLUMN-NAMES: #f] [COLUMN-WIDTHS: #f] [RETURN-NAMES: #f] -> READER</procedure>
+`reader*:: INPUT [DELIMITER: #\,] [EOL: "\n"] [COMMENT-CHAR: #f] [NA: #f] [COLUMN-NAMES: #f] [COLUMN-WIDTHS: #f] [RETURN-NAMES: #f] -> READER`

 Constructs a reader generator procedure for the given input format specification and returns the reader procedure.
-The reader procedure is of the form `LAMBDA () -> RECORD.
+The reader procedure is of the form `LAMBDA () -> RECORD`.
 It reads one record from the given input stream and by default returns the record as a list of values.
 If optional argument `RETURN-NAMES` is true, the record will be returned as an alist where the keys are column names (if `COLUMN-NAMES` is provided) or indices, and the values are the column values.

 - Argument `INPUT` is a string or a port.
 - Argument `DELIMITER` specifies the delimiter character (default is `#\,`).
 If its value is #f, then `COLUMNN-WIDTHS` must be specified.